Vietnam.vn - Nền tảng quảng bá Việt Nam

 By 2026, the Ben Luc - Long Thanh expressway also needs to reach the finish line," Mr. Dat commented.

-After 2030, projects that need to be focused on increasing connectivity with Long Thanh airport include: MRT line No. 6 Ho Chi Minh City, Thu Thiem - Long Thanh railway; North - South high-speed railway; expanding expressways to ensure they meet the planning scale: Bien Hoa - Vung Tau Expressway, Ring Road 3, Ring Road 4 Ho Chi Minh City.
+After 2030, projects that need to be focused on increasing connectivity with Long Thanh airport include: MRT line No. 6 in Ho Chi Minh City, Thu Thiem - Long Thanh railway; North - South high-speed railway; expanding expressways to ensure they meet the planning scale: Bien Hoa - Vung Tau Expressway, Ring Road 3, Ring Road 4 in Ho Chi Minh City.

 "Currently, the planning and investment roadmap of the projects are quite clear.
-In the above series of projects, early investment in metro lines 2 and 6 of Ho Chi Minh City, especially the bridges: Dong Nai 2, Phu My 2, and Cat Lai ferry replacement bridge is extremely necessary.
+In the above series of projects, the early investment in metro lines 2 and 6 of Ho Chi Minh City, especially the bridges: Dong Nai 2, Phu My 2, and the Cat Lai ferry replacement bridge is extremely necessary.

 Ngăn nguy cơ thiếu giao thông kết nối sân bay Long Thành: Tăng tốc triển khai quy hoạch- Ảnh 4.